blacksky3/linux-manjaro/README.md

 # linux-manjaro

-Linux kernel build for Archlinux with Manjaro patches
+Linux kernel build for Archlinux with with Manjaro patches (Bootsplash support) with Piotr Górski Arch, Block and CPU patches and Graysky2 kernel_compiler_patch patch

 # Version